Because every parent’s journey matters…

-Alimus originates from Latin and translates to “we support” or “we nourish”.
-Its meaning represents Alimus’ vision of supporting all mothers-to-be and improving their pregnancy and birth experience.
+Alimus originates from the Latin and translates to “we support” or “we nourish”.
+Its meaning represents Alimus’ vision of supporting all parents-to-be and improving their prenatal, birth, and postpartum experiences.
 Founded in 2021, Alimus mission is three-fold:

-- Leveraging Alimus’ matching platform and expertise to find the right doula for each mom-to-be
+2. Leveraging Alimus’ matching platform and expertise to find the right doula for each family

-Kirsten has more than 15 years of business, leadership, and operational experience, including working for The Boston Consulting Group and Teach for America.
-When becoming a mother 10 years ago, she saw the need to provide better maternal care to women, lower maternal and infant death rates and reduce healthcare costs.
+Kirsten Kessler has more than 20 years of business, leadership, and operational experience, including working for The Boston Consulting Group and Teach for America.
+When becoming a mother 2012, she saw the need to provide better maternal care to women, lower maternal and infant death rates, and reduce healthcare costs.

-Comparing different pregnancy and birth support models across the globe, giving birth myself four more times under various circumstances, including a still birth, and reading medical studies, the evidence mounted that our current system was lacking.
-The key differentiating factor to reduce intervention rates, lower mortality and improve the birth experience, however, research showed is a simple one: emotional and physical support.
-When 2020 highlighted the racial injustice in the US, including a huge disparity in birth outcomes and treatment between white and non-white mothers in the US, I felt it was time to make Alimus a reality in order to provide all expecting women support.
+Comparing different pregnancy and birth support models across the globe, giving birth myself multiple times, and reading medical studies, the evidence mounted that our current system was lacking.
+The key differentiating factor to reduce intervention rates, lower mortality, and improve the birth experience, however, research showed is a simple one: emotional and physical support.
+I felt it was time to make Alimus a reality in order to provide all expecting families with the right, reliable support.

-Alimus was founded with the objective to give all mothers access to meaningful support during pregnancy, labor, and post-partum.
-Alimus pairs pregnant women and birth doulas, ensuring quality standards and controls are in place, while having the employer, health plan or provider cover all or most of the cost for the services provided.
+Alimus was founded with the objective to give families access to meaningful support during pregnancy, labor, and post-partum.
+Alimus pairs pregnant women and birth doulas, ensuring quality standards and controls are in place while having the employer, health plan or provider cover all or most of the cost for the services provided, whenever possible.